metaperl/vcpaste/build-psycopg2-on-osx-with-brew/README.md

 And then did a `cp /usr/local/Cellar/postgresql/9.2.3/homebrew.mxcl.postgresql.plist ~/Library/LaunchAgents/` to add a lunchy launcher for it.

-Then I poidnted the setup.cfg to it  and typed `python setup.py build` but then I got this error:
+Then I pointed the [https://github.com/metaperl/vcpaste/blob/master/build-psycopg2-on-osx-with-brew/setup.cfg](setup.cfg) to it and typed `python setup.py build` but then I got this error:

 ```